Ducki/ActiveTagHelper/README.md

 <a class="active" asp-page="/Index">Index</a>
 <a asp-page="/Privacy">Privacy</a>
 ```
 If there are already classes defined, `active` just gets appended to the existing ones.
+The `check-active` attribute always gets removed.

+By the way, this works on every HTML element, not just `<a>`.